FilipMalczak/vent/README.md

 a generic one for reactive->blocking
 - `vent-api` - Both generic and concrete **interfaces for Vent** database, collection, etc; also contains value object definitions
+- `vent-temporal` - **temporal service** API, simple (local) implementation and abstract base class for remote implementations;
+temporal service is a service that is able to answer questions "what time is it now?" and "what timezone are we in?", as well as provide translations between `java.util.time`, `java.util.Date` and timestamps
 - [`vent-mongo`](/vent-mongo/README.md) - **Vent-over-MongoDB implementation**, working aroung provided `ReactiveMongoTemplate`
 - `vent-testing` - Testing utilities
 - `vent-traits` - Reflection API for handling common type traits (like "reactive" or "asynchronous")